Raimundo Lida: Life

 In 1953, Lida succeeded his former professor Amado Alonso, who had been teaching at Harvard University since 1946.
 Lida became chair of the department of Romance Languages and held the Smith Chair.
-In addition to his own work, he published translations in Spanish of a range of scientific, philosophical and literary works, by such authors as Moritz Geiger, Karl Vossler, Helmut Hatzfeld, George Santayana, W. Dilthey and Leo Spitzer.
+In addition to his own work, he published translations into Spanish of a range of scientific, philosophical and literary works, by such authors as Moritz Geiger, Karl Vossler, Helmut Hatzfeld, George Santayana, W. Dilthey and Leo Spitzer.

 In 1958 he became a naturalized US citizen.

 Marriage and family

 Lida married Leonor García (1908–1999) in 1935.
 They had two children: Fernando (b.
 1936) and Clara Lida (b.
 1941), both born in Buenos Aires.
 They divorced after moving to the United States.

 He married a second time, to Denah Levy (1923–2007), a Spanish scholar at Brandeis University.
-She wrote important works on B. Pérez Galdós and a collection of Sephardic proverbs.
+She wrote important works on Benito Pérez Galdós and a collection of Sephardic proverbs.

 Raimundo Lida died in Cambridge, Massachusetts in 1979.